manisra-maker/Obsidian_Docker_Course/notes/Images_vs_Containers.md

 -   System tools,
 -   Libraries,
 -   Settings, etc.
--   Built from a Dockerfile.
+-   Built from a Docker file.

 # What is a container